 The Council's treasury strategy is based on utilising cash balances to fund capital expenditure without the need to borrow.

-Cash & Cash equivalents at 31st March 2022 were £156m, £53m higher than the previous year, as a result of receiving government grants ahead of need.
-A substantial portion of the Council's cash balances can only be used to repay debt, but this is seldom possible as Government rule changes made it prohibitively expensive to repay PWLB debt.
+Cash & Cash equivalents at 31st March 2023 were £83m, £73m lower than the previous year, as a result of previously receiving government grants ahead of need.
+A substantial portion of the cash balances have resulted from funds set aside to repay long term borrowing, which has not been practical as Government rules have made it prohibitively expensive to repay PWLB debt early.